Select Page

 Wrestling with these questions is part of what made me seek board-certification in organizational psychology.

-In the past year, I’ve also been part of a large project where we’ve hired more than 70 psychologists and psychiatrists so far, with relatively few problems post-hiring.
+In the past three years, I’ve also been part of a large project where we’ve hired more than 85 people so far, with relatively few problems post-hiring.

 In his landmark book Good to Great, Jim Collins and his research team looked at 28 companies over more than three decades to identify which companies wildly outperformed others.
 Their clear conclusion—Everything starts with getting the right people on your bus.
 His famous chapter is entitled—First Who, Then What.